Projects per year

 Biography

 Tim’s research focuses on the geomorphology of rivers and wetlands, particularly those in dry landscapes.
-He has worked extensively in the Murray-Darling Basin, Australia, and in Africa (Tshwane-Pienaars River, South Africa; Okavango Delta, Botswana; Nile River, Egypt).
-His research seeks to understand patterns and processes of fluvial landform change, sediment dynamics, aquatic ecosystem function, and interactions between people and rivers/wetlands in the context of long-term landscape evolution and environmental change.
+He and his team work across Australia (e.g. Murray-Darling Basin), Africa (Botswana, Egypt, Tanzania, South Africa) and the USA (Arizona).
+This research seeks to understand patterns and processes of fluvial landforms, sediment dynamics, aquatic ecosystem function, and interactions between people and rivers/wetlands in the context of long-term landscape evolution and environmental change.
 Tim collaborates widely with national and international colleagues, and is a key member of the Wetlands in Drylands Research Network.

-Tim is recognised internationally for fluvial geomorphology research and coordination roles in training and capacity building programs for assessment of soil erosion and sediment transport using nuclear techniques, with the International Atomic Energy Agency (IAEA).
+Tim is recognised internationally for fluvial geomorphology research and coordination of technical training programs for assessment of soil erosion and sediment transport using nuclear and isotopic techniques, with the International Atomic Energy Agency (IAEA).
 He is Lead Country Coordinator for the IAEA Regional Cooperative Agreement Project RAS5091 “Assessing and Mitigating Agro-Contaminants to Improve Water Quality and Soil Productivity in Catchments Using Integrated Isotopic Approaches" from 2022-2025.

-Prior to his academic appointment, Tim was a senior environmental scientist with the NSW government (now DPE) where he conducted and managed scientific projects, and worked closely with environmental managers to link river and wetland research to decision-making efforts and policies.
-This work led to publication of the book “Floodplain Wetland Biota in the Murray-Darling Basin: Water and habitat requirements” and continues through co-funded research, engagement and outreach with DPE and the NSW National Parks and Wildlife Service.
+Prior to his academic appointment, Tim was senior environmental scientist with the NSW government where he led scientific projects and worked closely with environmental managers and landholders to link research to decision-making efforts and policies.
+This work led to the book “Floodplain Wetland Biota in the Murray-Darling Basin: Water and habitat requirements” and continues through co-funded research, engagement and outreach with a range of agencies and other stakeholders.

 Research interests